pdbpp/pdbpp/README.rst

   ``hf_unhide`` to tell pdb to ignore the hidden status (i.e., to treat hidden frames as normal ones), and ``hf_hide`` to hide them again.  ``hf_list`` prints a list of hidden frames.
+  The config option ``enable_hidden_frames`` can be used to disable handling of hidden frames in general.

 Smart command parsing